isabelkfigueroa/isabelkfigueroa.github.io/_posts/2022-10-03-magic-fish.md

 characters loses one or more family members.
 The peaches first appear in Hiền’s home (p.
 5), who later in the novel loses her mother.
 Peaches also appear inside Alera’s home (p.
 18-19), whose mother disappears into the sea and never returns to Alera.
-Trung Le Nguyen also depicts peaches in Tấm’s family home, a girl who loses her mother and father.
+Trung Le Nguyen also depicts peaches in the family home of Tấm, a girl who loses her mother and father.
 The peaches connect and highlight the struggles of three different families.